gustavo-nt/gustavo-nt/readme.md

 ### Hey!
 Welcome to my profile on Github

-My name is Gustavo Teixeira and I'm a Frontend Júnior developer.
+My name is Gustavo Teixeira and I'm a Frontend Junior developer.

 - ✅ HTML / CSS / JavaScript / Bootstrap / C
 - 📕 Learning React, Next, Node.js and TS